 Consider how the process of selecting music has evolved.
 If there was one radio with only a few stations in your home, the decision was pretty straightforward.
 Tune into your favorite program, sit back and let it play for the rest of the evening.
 With vinyl records, tapes and CDs you could choose an album from your assorted personal collection or borrow something special from a friend.

 Now we have dozens of streaming services to choose from, millions of songs and endless access through a tiny smartphone screen.
-The shear amount of consideration that goes into the selection process can be so exhausting that it sometimes feels easier to give up all together and not listen to anything.
+The sheer amount of consideration that goes into the selection process can be so exhausting that it sometimes feels easier to give up altogether and not listen to anything.

-Technology for well-being recognizes this problem and tries to find alternative solutions that reduce cognitive load through things like multi-sensory interfaces, automation and reduced complexity.
+Technology designed for wellbeing recognizes this problem and tries to find alternative solutions that reduce cognitive load through things like multi-sensory interfaces, automation and reduced complexity.

 Adapt to the Situation

 People are different.
 They have different genes, different upbringings, different values and different environments.
 You can’t assume that a certain hand gesture has the same meaning across cultures.
-A single individual might also want to interact with technology depending the context.
+A single individual might also want to interact with a device differently depending on the context.

 Reach The 3 Levels of Emotions

-Don Norman, one of the god-fathers of emotional designed describes three levels a person goes through when using a product over time:
+Don Norman, one of the god-fathers of emotional design describes three levels a person goes through when using a product over time:

 Visceral Level: These are rapid responses by users and include your perception if something is dangerous, pretty, cool etc. It’s the outer appearance that attracts you.